SUrvival Control Chart EStimation Software in R: the success package: Application

 The columns represent the centre numbers, while the rows represent the CUSUM charts.
 We find that the detections by the considered charts do not coincide perfectly with the centres detected by the funnel plot (10, 11) at a \(5\) percent significance level.
 Comparing the continuous time methods, we see that centre \(5\) is detected faster by the BK-CUSUM, while centres \(10\) and \(11\) are signaled faster by the CGR-CUSUM.
 Centre \(14\) is only detected by the BK-CUSUM while centre \(9\) is only detected by the Bernoulli CUSUM.

-An important consideration when comparing detection times between discrete and continuous time methods is that the discrete time chart inspect the \(36\) time units survival probability of patients, while the continuous time charts inspect overal survival.
+An important consideration when comparing detection times between discrete and continuous time methods is that the discrete time charts inspect the survival probability of patients after \(36\) time units, while the continuous time charts inspect overall survival.
 This means that the Bernoulli CUSUM might detect a centre with high post operative failure proportions in the \(36\) time units after surgery.
 However, it does not mean that patients necessarily experience failures faster than expected at this centre as the Bernoulli CUSUM makes no distinction between a patient who has failed \(1\) time unit or \(10\) time units post treatment.
 This could explain why only the Bernoulli CUSUM detects centre \(9\).

 For the continuous time charts it is important to keep in mind that multiple consecutive failures cause the BK-CUSUM to jump up by \(\log(2)\) for every failure, independent of the probability of failure of the patients at that point in time.
 This can lead to fast detections when many failures are clustered.
 The CGR-CUSUM can make smaller or larger jumps, depending on the failure probability for each patient at the time of death.
 This could explain why only the BK-CUSUM detects Centre \(14\).
 For centres with low volumes of patients, the maximum likelihood estimate in the CGR-CUSUM might not converge quickly to an appropriate value therefore causing a delay in detection times.
-In contrast, a wrong choice of \(\theta_1\) in the BK-CUSUM may negatively influence detection times \citep{arxiv_CGR}.
+In contrast, a wrong choice of \(\theta_1\) in the BK-CUSUM may negatively influence detection times (Gomon et al. 2022).

 We take a closer look at the disparities between detection times by visualising the funnel plot as well as CUSUM charts for all centres in the EORTC data.